wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-scale.md

 <a name="devfeatures"></a>
 ## Developer Features
-Depending on the web site's mode, the following developer-oriented features are available:
+Depending on the web app's mode, the following developer-oriented features are available:

 ### Bitness ###